- Where can I find a particular airline, flight number and status?

 Is TSA Pre-Check available at Philadelphia International Airport?

-Philadelphia International Airport (PHL) features a TSA Pre✓™ lane for eligible United Airlines and US Airways passengers at C Security Checkpoint and for eligible Alaska Airlines, Delta Air Lines, United Airlines and Virgin America passengers at the D/E Security Checkpoint.
-The checkpoints are operated by the Transportation Security Administration.
+Philadelphia International Airport (PHL) features TSA Pre✓™ lanes for eligible US Airways, United Airlines, Alaska Airlines, Delta Air Lines, JetBlue, Southwest Airlines, Virgin America passengers at the security checkpoints in Terminals A-East, B, C, and D/E. The checkpoints are operated by the Transportation Security Administration.

 for more information.

 In addition, Global Entry kiosks are available in the federal inspection area of Customs Arrivals.
 The U.S. Customs and Border Protection program allows expedited clearance for pre-approved travelers upon arrival in the U.S. For more information, visit